What do I need to know before I travel?

 There are effective vaccines against flu.

-There are numerous different strains of the influenza virus, and each year different ones appear which may cause infection.
+There are numerous different strains of the influenza virus, and each year different ones appear which can cause people to become sick with flu.

-• This is why flu vaccine needs to be given every year – the vaccine is modified every year, so that it will continue to provide protection against the strains that are most likely to be causing infections that year.
+• You need to have a flu vaccine every year because the vaccine is modified every year to provide protection against the flu virus strains that are most likely to cause flu infections that year.

 Am I eligible for free flu vaccine in the UK?